Hornbill-Docs/esp-config/esp-config/integration/hornbill-ai.md

 |Admin|This role provides administrative functionality to the Hornbill platform and should only be granted to an administrator.|
 |HAi Manager|This role should only be used for managing HAi configurations.|

-**Note:** Applications may extend Hornbill AI functionality and have addition roles to manage application specific settings.
+**Note:** Applications may extend Hornbill AI functionality and have additional roles to manage application specific settings.

 ## Usage Dashboard